ganeti/ganeti/man/ganeti.rst

 The ``--reason`` option allows to specify a reason for the submitted job.
 It is inherited by all jobs created by this job and intended to make it easier to track the reason why any given job exists.
+Some reason strings have special meanings:

+  rate-limit:*n*:*label*
+      Assigns the job to a rate-limiting bucket identified by the combination of (``n``, ``label``); that is ``rate-limit:4:mylabel`` and ``rate-limit:5:mylabel`` are different buckets.
+      ``n`` must be a positive integer; ``label`` is an arbitrary ASCII string.
+      The job scheduler will ensure that, for each rate-limiting bucket, there are at most ``n`` jobs belonging to that bucket that are running in parallel.

+The special-cases for reason strings above must be given in exactly the specified format; if they are preceded by other characters (whitespace included), they become normal reasons and have no special effect.

 The ``--print-job-id`` option makes the command print the job id as first line on stdout, so that it is easy to parse by other programs.